atangzer/covid-airtravel/README.md

-Topic: Investigating Airport Data in North American Airports in the year preceding (and during) the COVID-19 pandemic.

 ## Instructions:
 It is recommended that Python 3.7+, and the Jupyter Notebook be installed.
 These can be easily installed with the follwing commands (for Debain/Ubuntu):
 ```